Jotis86/Marketing-Analysis-Project/README.md

-# 📊Marketing Dashboard Power BI
+# 📊Marketing Dashboard Power BI y Python

-Welcome to the **Marketing Dashboard** repository created with Power BI!
+Welcome to the **Marketing Dashboard** repository created with Power BI and Python!
 This project aims to provide an interactive and detailed analysis of key marketing metrics to support strategic decision making.

 ## 🚀 Description